dtolia/nonworker-analysisUK/README.md

 Gangolihat is no longer in the top-3, replaced by **Berinag**.
 While an obscure **Kanali Chhina** has come to the forefront.
+And friends, this is how data can be misinterpreted to tranfer funds at wrong places.
+Incorrct policies could also be implemented as a result.

+## 2. Observation -1
+---